CliMA/CalibrateEmulateSample.jl/docs/src/sample.md

 CurrentModule = CalibrateEmulateSample.MarkovChainMonteCarlo
 ```

-The "sample" part of CES refers to exact sampling from the emulated posterior.
-In our current framework this is acheived with a [Markov chain Monte
+The "sample" part of CES refers to exact sampling from the emulated posterior, in our current framework this is achieved with a [Markov chain Monte
 Carlo algorithm](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC).
 Within this paradigm, we want to provide the flexibility to use multiple sampling algorithms; the approach we take is to use the general-purpose [AbstractMCMC.jl](https://turing.ml/dev/docs/for-developers/interface) API, provided by the [Turing.jl](https://turing.ml/dev/) probabilistic programming framework.